SparkScratch-P/sparkscratch-p.github.io/index.md

          <img src="cooltext379003618193795.png" onmouseover="this.src='cooltext379003618193795MouseOver.png';" onmouseout="this.src='cooltext379003618193795.png';" />
       </a>

-**Cortego** is a highly efficient browser-based live-streaming chat application that u can use for official as well as familiar matters for connecting to clients and friends all accross the world.
-All u need to do is that, host u Scratch based site and share IPv4 address to all , and chat with them in our same website, jus puting the IP address and connect to them! o know more, read Cortego [Readme](https://github.com/SparkScratch-P/Cortego#spark-cortego).
+**Cortego** is a highly efficient browser-based live-streaming chat application that u can use for official as well as familiar matters for connecting to clients and friends all across the world.
+All u need to do is that host u Scratch-based site and share the IPv4 address to all, and chat with them on our same website, just putting the IP address and connecting to them! o know more, read Cortego [Readme](https://github.com/SparkScratch-P/Cortego#spark-cortego).

 ### CAM Secure